mcleod-ideafix/divtiesus/README.md

 |1|LM1117-3.3|IC1|579-TC1264-3.3VDB|
 |1|SWITCH_SMD_6PIN|JUMPER_E|4000030382277 (Aliexpress)|

 - The oscillator does not need to be 25 MHz.
-It can be about any value between 14 and 30 MHz (it may work with values outside these limits)
+It can be about any value between 14 and 30 MHz (it may even work with values outside these limits -not tested-)
-- It is very recommended to use a stencil and solder paste for the soldering process.
+- It is very advisable to use a stencil and solder paste for the soldering process.
 You don't really need a reflow oven, as parts can be soldered using hot air.
 There are plenty of Youtube videos covering the matter.
 - Start placing passives (resistors, capacitors, going from right to left.
 Leave the SRAM, EEPROM, SD socket and CPLD for the end (in this order).
 Don't place thru-hole components yet.
 - Reflow the top side using an oven, hot plate or hot air.
-For two pad parts you can even appy the solder tip a few seconds on each pad to allow reflowing it, while keeping the part in place with a pair of tweezers.
+For two pad parts you can even apply the solder tip a few seconds on each pad to allow reflowing it, while keeping the part in place with a pair of tweezers.
 Same method can be used with SOT-223 parts (the 3.3V regulator), the SD card slot and the SMD switch.
 - Turn the board and put-place-solder the two leds.
 Be aware of polarity with them.
-Also be aware that these components are very delicate and won't hold much heat, so try to not to apply too much heat and for too much longer.
+Also be aware that these components are very delicate and won't hold much heat, so try to not to apply too much heat and for too much time.
 You can see in the PCB that (K)athode and (A)node are marked.
 If you don't like red and blue, use whichever colours you like (or have available).

 ## First electrical testing
 - Check that there is no shortcircuits at the 5V and 3.3V power rails.